Mesoamerican languages: Geographical overview

-The subarea commonly called Central Mexico, covering valleys and mountainous areas surrounding the Valley of Mexico, originally contained mostly northern Oto-Manguean (Oto-Pamean) languages; however, beginning in the late classic these languages were largely gradually displaced by Nahuatl, which is now the predominant indigenous language of the area.
-Otomi, Matlazinca, and Mazahua retained significant presences.
+The subarea commonly called Central Mexico, covering valleys and mountainous areas surrounding the Valley of Mexico, originally was mainly host to Oto-Pamean languages; however, beginning in the late classic these languages were largely gradually displaced by Nahuatl, which was henceforth the predominant indigenous language of the area.
+Otomi, Matlatzinca, and Mazahua retained significant presences.

-The Western area was inhabited mostly by speakers of Purépecha in Michoacán, Huichol in Nayarit, and Nahuatl in Jalisco and Colima.
-Otomi was spoken around Autlán.
+The Western area was inhabited mostly by speakers of Purépecha in Michoacán, Huichol and Cora in Nayarit, and Western Peripheral Nahuatl in Jalisco and Colima.
+A host of small undocumented languages were spoken in Colima and southern Jalisco, such as Jalisco Otomi and Jalisco Zapotec.

-The Northern Rim area has been inhabited by semi-nomadic Chichimec speakers of Uto-Aztecan languages (the Tepiman and Cora-Huichol groups) as well as Pamean (Oto-Mangue), and other languages that are now extinct.
+The Northern Rim area has been inhabited by semi-nomadic Chichimec speakers of Uto-Aztecan languages (probably related to the Tepiman and Corachol groups) as well as Pame (Oto-Mangue), and other undocumented languages that are now extinct, such as Jalisco Otomi.

 The Gulf area is traditionally the home of speakers of Totonacan languages in the northern and central area and Mixe–Zoque languages in the southern area.
 However, the northern gulf area became home to the speakers of Huastec in the preclassic period, and the southern area began speaking Isthmus Nahuatl in the post-classic period.

-The areas of Central America that formed part of Mesoamerica during the preclassic were inhabited by Lenca and Jicaquean speakers.
-Based on placenames, it appears that Xincan languages were originally spoken in western El Salvador, but were replaced by Nawat after postclassic migrations.
+The areas of Central America (excluding the Maya areas) that formed part of Mesoamerica during the preclassic were dominated by Lencan speakers.
+Based on toponymy, it is possible that Xincan languages were originally spoken in western El Salvador, but were replaced by Nawat after postclassic migrations.
 The migrations of Subtiaba and Mangue speakers, possibly also during the postclassic period, expanded the realm of Mesoamerican cultural influence to include the Pacific coast of Nicaragua and the Nicoya Peninsula, which were previously part of the Isthmo-Colombian area and probably inhabited by Misumalpan and Chibchan speakers.

-The pre-Hispanic history of Guerrero is poorly understood, but the now-extinct Cuitlatec language, which is unclassified, appears to have been the main language between the Pacific coast and the Balsas River.
+The Guerrero subarea has been home to the Oto-Manguean Tlapanec and the unclassified Cuitlatec, and later Nahuatl, as well as a handful of undocumented languages along the Costa Grande.